stanford-mse-125-2025/mse-125-2025-website/assignments.md

 The quiz is designed to take approximately 1 hour.
 Instructions to access the quiz will be posted on Canvas at 12:01 am.

-**You must complete each quiz on your own.
+**You must complete the quiz on your own.
 Giving or receiving any form of aid on the quiz is a violation of the honor code.**

 The first quiz tests the conceptual ideas presented during weeks 1-3 (through parametric inference).